emanuelsc3s/SemanaQualidade/docs/WhatsApp/06_TROUBLESHOOTING.md

 WHERE status IN ('processing', 'failed');

 -- Limpar fila completamente (CUIDADO!)
--- DELETE FROM tbwhatsapp WHERE status IN ('sent', 'failed', 'cancelled');
+-- DELETE FROM tbwhatsapp_send WHERE status IN ('sent', 'failed', 'cancelled');
 ```

 ### Pausar Processamento